-Certificate (specify).
+Commence (speedyy).

 Certification standards for the Children's HCBS Waive r Program Case management Agencies shall be

-the same as those prescribed for provider agencies in a EBD, General Certification Process Section 8.487.20. ecordance with procedures found in the HCBS-
+the same as those prescribed for provider agencies in a EBD, General Certification Process Section 8.487.20. ccordance with procedures found in the HCBS-

 Qualifications for individuals completing the Level of defined in section B-6c of this waiver application.
 Care determination for waiver participants are

 Other Standard (specify):

 Verification of Provider Qualifications Entity Responsible for Verification:

 The Department of Health Care Policy and Financing

 Frequency of Verification:

 Annually

 Appendix C: Participant Services

 C-1/C-3: Service Specification

 State laws, regulations and policies referenced in the specific ation are readily available to CMS upon request through

 the Medicaid agency or the operating agency (if applicable).

 Service Type: Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the a authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

-specified in statute. s authority to provide the following additional service not
+specified in statute. additional service not

 Service Title:

 In Home Support Services

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+- · ·